elegidocodes/elegidocodes/README.md

 <br>

-I do use many IDEs and Code Editors for my daily work, but right now the most frequent ones are: VS Code, Apache NetBeans, Eclipse, JetBrains IDEs, Android Studio, Visual Studio, Blend, Embarcadero Dev C++, Code::Blogs, and occasionally the Notepad, Notepad++.
+I do use many IDEs and Code Editors for my daily work, but right now the most frequent ones are: VS Code, Apache NetBeans, Eclipse, JetBrains IDEs, Android Studio, Visual Studio, Blend for Visual Studio, Embarcadero Dev C++, Code::Blogs, and occasionally the Notepad, Notepad++.

 <br>